Meredith Willson

-Robert Reiniger Meredith Willson (May 18, 1902 – June 15, 1984) was an American flautist, composer, conductor, musical arranger, bandleader, playwright, and writer.
+Robert Reiniger Meredith Willson (May 18, 1902 – June 15, 1984) was an American composer, lyricist, and playwright.

 He is perhaps best known for writing the book, music, and lyrics for the 1957 hit Broadway musical The Music Man and "It's Beginning to Look a Lot Like Christmas" (1951).

 Willson wrote three other musicals, two of which appeared on Broadway, and composed symphonies and popular songs.
 He was twice nominated for Academy Awards for film scores.

 Early life

 Willson was born in Mason City, Iowa, to Rosalie Reiniger Willson and John David Willson.
 He had a brother two years his senior, John Cedrick, and a sister 12 years his senior, children's writer Dixie Willson.
 Willson attended Frank Damrosch's Institute of Musical Art (which later became The Juilliard School) in New York City.
 He married his high-school sweetheart, Elizabeth "Peggy" Wilson, on August 29, 1920; they were married for 26 years.

 As a child, Willson played the bass drum for a Salvation Army band.
 He became a flute and piccolo virtuoso accomplished enough to become a member of John Philip Sousa's band (1921–1924) and later the New York Philharmonic Orchestra under Arturo Toscanini (1924–1929).
 He then moved to San Francisco, California, as the concert director for radio station KFRC, and then as a musical director for the NBC radio network in Hollywood.
 His on-air radio debut came on KFRC in 1928 on Blue Monday Jamboree.